ZAHIRULCODER/swiggy_clone/README.md

 ### Deployed Link: [Swiggy Clone (Click Here)](https://swiggy-clone-sk-zahirul-islam.vercel.app/)

-## Note: Sometimes data is not fetched because of some kind of limit by swiggy in there backend.
-So please refresh the page or restart the server

 ## This project is a Swiggy clone that utilizes the Swiggy API to replicate some of the functionalities of the popular food delivery platform Swiggy.
 This project is developed as a learning exercise and is not intended for commercial use.